geneseelh/capstone-decoder-ring/README.md

 # Decoder Ring

-Decoder Ring is an application that allows users to communicate via “top-secret” messages via encryption and decryption features.
+Decoder Ring is application that allows users to communicate with “top-secret” messages via encryption and decryption features.

 ## Future Updates
 * NOTE: CSS Styling and further interactive functionality will be added.